barabo/fhir-to-omop-demo/data/athena/README.md

 ### Select Vocabularies

-Log in to the terminology selector page: [here](https://athena.ohdsi.org/vocabulary/list)
+Log in to the terminology download page: [here](https://athena.ohdsi.org/vocabulary/list)

-These were the selections I made for this demo.
+These were the selections I made for this demo:

 ![image](https://github.com/barabo/fhir-to-omop-demo/assets/4342684/9a2a83e6-d0ec-48bc-aa4c-4e38ee45a582)